 Public Engagement in 2018

-In 2018, the Manchester Centre for Gothic Studies is hosting and organising the 14th conference of the International Gothic Association, the largest gathering of teachers, scholars, students, artists, writers and performers who are interested in any aspect of gothic culture.
-The theme of the conference is Gothic Hybridities: Interdisciplinary, Multimodal and Transhistorical Approaches and the conference will take place from the 31st of July to the 3rd of August.
-To capitalise on the attendance of Gothic academics the world over, Gothic Manchester VI will be running parallel to the conference.
+In 2018, the Manchester Centre for Gothic Studies hosted and organised the 14th conference of the International Gothic Association, the largest gathering of teachers, scholars, students, artists, writers and performers interested in any aspect of gothic culture.
+The theme of the conference was Gothic Hybridities: Interdisciplinary, Multimodal and Transhistorical Approaches and the conference took place from the 31st of July to the 3rd of August.
+To capitalise on the attendance of Gothic academics the world over, Gothic Manchester VI ran parallel to the conference.
+You can read reviews in HAUNT Manchester for both the conference and the festival here.

-There are a number of other public engagement events programmed for 2018.
-These include:
+There were also a number of other public engagement events programmed for 2018.
+These included:

 - In January, Dr Chloé Germaine Buckley gave a public lecture entitled 'Witches, Bitches, Feminist Trailblazers?
 The Witch in Popular Culture' for The British Library's public Magic and Enchantment Study Day.

-- From February to May, Dr Xavier Aldana Reyes is acting as invited judge on the Tell a Tale – Gothic Fiction creative writing competition organised by Theatre Cloud and supported by Arts Council England.
+- From February to May, Dr Xavier Aldana Reyes acted as invited judge on the Tell a Tale – Gothic Fiction creative writing competition organised by Theatre Cloud and supported by Arts Council England.

-- In partnership with Man Met's Widening Participation team, Dr Buckley is organising in-school workshops for Greater Manchester schools on Gothic and Imperialism aimed at 14-18 year olds to be delivered from March until May.
+- In partnership with Man Met's Widening Participation team, Dr Germaine Buckley organised in-school workshops for Greater Manchester schools on Gothic and Imperialism aimed at 14-18 year olds from March to May.

-- On the 2nd of May, Dr Aldana Reyes will be giving a public talk at HOME to introduce the new restored print of James Whale's The Old Dark House (1932).
+- On the 2nd of May, Dr Aldana Reyes gave a public talk at HOME to introduce the new restored print of James Whale's The Old Dark House (1932).

-- In May, Dr Emma Liggins is co-hosting ‘After Death: Mourning, Belief and the Supernatural’, a public event and workshop at the John Rylands Library, Deansgate.
-The day will bring together those with an interest in spirits, the macabre and the supernatural.
+- In May, Dr Emma Liggins co-hosted ‘After Death: Mourning, Belief and the Supernatural’, a public event and workshop at the John Rylands Library, Deansgate.
+The day brought those with an interest in spirits, the macabre and the supernatural.

 Public Engagement in 2017